-I purchased the adult underwear panel from a March preorder (you order your fabric over the month, it closes, it’s printed, and when they get the fabric in it’s then cut and shipped to you).
+I purchased the adult underwear panel from a March preorder (you order your fabric over the month, it closes, its printed, and when they get the fabric in it’s then cut and shipped to you).
 Right now they still have the Wonder Woman panel, though the coordinating starred fabric is only available in French Terry.
-I’m not an affiliate for them or for Stitch Upon a Time but figured I’d share.
 The Brazi pattern can be found here.

 I hope this helps you especially if you saw the underwear panels floating around through the many fabric groups and were debating what to sew with them.
 I’d love to hear more ideas from you on what you’ve sewn with your panels.
 Feel free to share in the comments below, through a post on my Facebook page, or tag me through Instagram.
 Hope you have a great day!